zertico/apidoc/source/index.md

 # Admin Shop Price

 When logged in, the admin can access information about the shop.
-This access allows him to create shop prices.
+This access allows him to verify a price for the custom plan.

 ## Create